thomaspinckney3/cs4501/Project3.md

 Before starting to write any code for Project 3, start with developing a set of user stories.
 Each feature that you code from this project onwards should correspond to a user story.
 Each user story should have a documented set of unit tests that validate the user story is correctly implemented (acceptance criteria).
 For this project, create at least 5 user stories, but no more than 20.
 Turn in your user stories as part of your project.

+### Unit Testing ###

+[Django's unit tests](https://docs.djangoproject.com/en/1.10/topics/testing/overview/) use the Python unit testing framework ```unitest```.
+To run your unit tests, execute ```python manage.py test``` from the command line.
+By default, this will run all files in your project named ```test*.py``` where * is a wildcard (ex. test_users.py).

+Here are some examples of unit tests for your Django views:

+    from django.test import TestCase
+    from myapp.models import Order
+    from myapp.models import User

+    class OrderDetailTestCase(TestCase):
+      def setUp(self):     #setUp method is called before each test in this class

+      def tearDown(self):  #tearDown method is called after each test pass              #nothing to tear down
+    class UserDetailTestCase(TestCase):
+      def setUp(self):

+Note: "Tests that require a database (namely, model tests) will not use your “real” (production) database.
+Separate, blank databases are created for the tests.
+Regardless of whether the tests pass or fail, the test databases are destroyed when all the tests have been executed."

 Implementation
 --------------